hrshmann/NebulaWatch/README.md

 dataset/

-# 🚀 AstroGuard: Space Station Object Detection with YOLOv8
+# 🚀 NebulaWatch: Space Station Object Detection with YOLOv8

-AstroGuard is an end-to-end object detection system for identifying **Toolbox**, **Oxygen Tank**, and **Fire Extinguisher** in space station environments, powered by YOLOv8 and synthetic data from Duality AI Falcon.
+NebulaWatch is an end-to-end object detection system for identifying **Toolbox**, **Oxygen Tank**, and **Fire Extinguisher** in space station environments, powered by YOLOv8 and synthetic data from Duality AI Falcon.

 ---